unyt-org/datex-tractor/README.md

 ```

 > [!NOTE]
-> This way the bot can increment `some_number` (integer), to make sure it has in any case a change to commit
+> This way the bot can increment `some_number` (integer), to make sure it has in any case a change to commit.

 > [!IMPORTANT]
-> If `some_number` isn't an integer, bot will replace it with default and count onwards
+> If `some_number` isn't an integer, bot will replace it with default and count onwards.

 > [!CAUTION]
-> If the `# Datex-tractor` header or the `/README.md` can't be found workflow throws an Error
+> If the `# Datex-tractor` header or the `/README.md` can't be found workflow throws an Error.

 ### Recovery
 ---